 This experience has taught me to be extra understanding of other people’s ‘flaws’ and struggles, because I know just how much it meant to me.
 I don’t like to judge anybody on appearances or first impressions.
 You never know the struggles that could be going on behind the scenes.

 Having acne taught me just how important it is to be patient, empathetic and caring to everyone you meet.
 I know that tiniest acts of kindness, or going out of your way to build someone up, can have such a huge impact on someone’s life.

 What positives has acne brought to your life?

-You’re not defined by your skin, your body or your face.
+In a way, I’m glad I had acne.
+It’s taught me so many priceless life lessons!
+If you’re going through it now, know that you’re not defined by your skin, your body or your face.
 I know you’ve probably heard this a million times before, but it’s what’s on the inside that counts.
-If you’re a nice person, you should be confident in yourself no matter what you look like.

 There’s always a silver lining to your struggles.
 Your dark days shape you and leave you a stronger person.
 So, whether it’s acne or something else that makes you feel insecure, I challenge you to find the positives and leave them in the comments of this post!